 “View of the Colony of Sierra Leone Previous to the Transports Being Discharged, March 16, 1792,” c.
 1824.
 Watercolour on paper.
 NSM Marine History, M2008.38.1

 The experience of African Nova Scotians who made Nova Scotia their home is varied.
-A temporary display highlights artifacts from the Archaeology and Cultural History Collections shows a small glimpse into these experiences.
-The daily life of enslaved individuals, servants, and laborers can be found in archeological evidence from a plantation landscape on North Mountain.
-Objects made by members of Nova Scotia’s Black communities of the mid-1800s to early 1900s show the ongoing stories of individuals who fought to establish, retain, and further their rights and freedoms.
-Exhibit on display August 2021.
+This temporary display highlights artifacts from the Archaeology and Cultural History Collections shows a small glimpse into these experiences.

 The Nova Scotia Museum would like to acknowledge that its exhibits and collection, which stem from the museum’s original mandate, does not currently represent the experiences of all Nova Scotians and may not be fully accessible.
 Narratives that have been largely overlooked include, Nova Scotia’s connection to the West Indies, enslavement, abolition, and the role of African Nova Scotians throughout history.
 We pledge to work towards the inclusion of these stories through ongoing consultation and feedback from community partners over the next 5 years.
 In doing so, we will incorporate the stories of people living in Nova Scotia, both past and present, to reflect the realities of our diverse experiences.
 It is our hope that the renewal of our exhibits will allow more Nova Scotians to feel that they are reflected in the museum’s content and remain relevant going forward.